giorgiasampo/Foodata/README.md

 ### Technical analysis

 Our technical analysis is fully available at this [link](https://giorgiasampo.github.io/Foodata/index.html#metadata).
+You will find the Legal checklist, the metadata for the original and final datasets.
+In the window menu under "Metadata" you can easily reach and download the cleaned and mashed [datasets](https://github.com/giorgiasampo/Foodata/tree/main/datasets) for food production, pollution and health.
+[RDF metadata](https://github.com/giorgiasampo/Foodata/tree/main/dcat_ap-rdf) are also available.

 ### Mashup and output datasets
 FAIR data management -> In general terms, your research data should be 'FAIR', that is findable, accessible, interoperable and re-usable